Illinois Compiled Statutes

 by any of the following methods:

-(3) By a oral or any other expression of the intent to revoke the
+(3) By an oral or any other expression of the intent

 (b) A revocation is effective upon communication to the attending